JungeAlexander/blogdown_website/content/blog/2023-03-26-s2-recommender.md

 # TL;DR

-There are too many papers to read and I wanted to prototype an approach to finding interesting research papers.
+There are too many interesting research papers to read and I wanted to prototype an approach to recommend papers using my feedback and pretrained document embeddings.
 Check the live app [here](https://jungealexander-rr-apps2-api-n6v2v3.streamlit.app) or on [GitHub](https://github.com/JungeAlexander/rr).
 The video towards the end of the article shows the app in action, too.